chr1sc2y/warehouse-deprecated/articles/disaster-recovery/disaster-recovery-architecture-on-AWS/disaster-recovery-architecture-on-AWS.md

 ![dr-objectives](./dr-objectives.png)

 We can observe from the figure above that the lower RTO and RPO are, the less recovery time and less loss of data could be.
-But in the meanwhile, lower RTO and RPO also take more resources, e.g, redundancy, money and operational complexity.
+But in the meanwhile, lower RTO and RPO also take more resources, e.g, redundancy, money, and operational complexity.
 Therefore we need to decide on the appropriate RTO and RPO values that suites the best for our services.

 ## DR strategies